-Formation or regeneration of a sense of security in adults who experienced insecure attachment in childhood enhances resilience and improves psychological wellbeing.
+Formation or regeneration of a sense of security in adults who experienced traumatic insecure attachment in childhood enhances resilience and improves psychological well-being.

 A British psychologist John Bowlby indicated that many psychiatric patients were unconfident and immature people developing mental disorders in stressful situations.
 The research demonstrated that most of these individuals had experienced neglectful parenting, which was at the core of insecure attachment in infancy.
 Bowlby claimed that, depending on caregivers’ attachment style, children form the internal working models, which are conceived as the background for directing one’s views, emotions, and actions in the context of later-life interactions.

 Yet, insecure attachment relationships do not result in psychopathology linearly.
 Factors such as social and family life, intelligence, substance use are likely to augment the effects of insecure attachment on the way to a mental disorder.
 Nevertheless, a substantial body of research, including longitudinal studies of the long-term consequences of insecure attachment relationships in early years on mental illness in later life, has supported Bowlby’s ideas.
 Replicated findings of Harris, Brown, and Bifulco demonstrated that the loss of a parent or long separation from parents in early life had conferred risk to adult depression due to lack of care.
 Coffino pointed out that the strongest predictor of depression in adulthood was the history of parental death between 5 and 10 years old.